Last updated: March 2026

 A. Where is the courthouse located and what are the hours?

-The San Diego County Administration Center (1600 Pacific Highway, Suite 103, San Diego, CA 92101) is where courthouse weddings take place.
-Hours are Monday–Friday, 8 a.m. to 4:30 p.m., with appointments available every 30 minutes.
+San Diego courthouse wedding ceremonies take place at the San Diego County Administration Center located at 1600 Pacific Highway, Suite 103 in downtown San Diego.
+The office is open Monday through Friday from 8:00 a.m. to 4:30 p.m., with ceremony appointments available every 30 minutes.

 In addition to the downtown location, ceremonies are also available at the Chula Vista, San Marcos, and Santee courthouses.
 The Santee courthouse even offers Saturday weddings once a month, making it a convenient option for couples who prefer a weekend ceremony.